rubensbraz/LogicPaper/README.md

 ## 📘 Templating Syntax

 DocGenius uses the pipe character (`|`) to apply formatting filters to variables.
-*For a complete list of filters, refer to the "How to Use" section in the application.*
+*For a complete list of filters, refer to the "How to Use" section in the application ([Documentation in Github Pages](https://rubensbraz.github.io/DocGenius/help.html)).*

 ### 1. Text Formatting
 ```jinja2